 Health insurance is great for specific purposes, mainly to protect an individual or family from great financial loss due to a health issue.
 However, it has increasingly become more expensive in the U.S., which makes it difficult for every individual’s situation.
 Many freelancers, people in between jobs, and employed individuals all are looking for other options.
 In this article, we’ll look at the best alternatives to traditional health insurance.

 One of the most revolutionary alternatives to health insurance is Mira.
-With a Mira membership, you can get access to same-day urgent care visits, lab testing, and save up to 80% on your prescriptions.
+With a Mira membership, you can get access to same-day urgent care visits, virtual care, lab testing, and save up to 80% on your prescriptions.
 Sign up today and get the coverage you’ve been going without.

 Best Alternatives to Health Insurance